toxazol/yalantis_active_sessions/README.md

-# Minimal counter of users curretly connected to the server.

-Simple example based on [node js](https://nodejs.org/en/).
+## A service that counts users which opened current page of website

 #### Requrements:
+* http
+* util
+* redis
+* express
 * socket.io
-* express
+* express-session
-* http
+* express-socket.io-session

 #### To run:
 * git clone
 * `node index.js`
-* Open `http://localhost:3000/` x times to se how the counter changes it's value in all tabs.

-No error handling.
+* Open or close `http://localhost:3000/` in new incognito tabs to chage active sessions counter.
+Opening new tabs in a window with an active connection won't affect the counter because server counts only unique users by assigning cookies to them.